C. Stewart Smith

 CLICK AN IMAGE FOR LARGER VIEW

-Cedric Stewart Smith, born in 1929, was affectionately known as "Scotty," although he preferred to be called Stewart.
+Cedric Stewart Smith, born in 1929 in Dundee, Scotland, was affectionately known as "Scotty," although he preferred to be called Stewart.
 He supported himself solely by the teaching of Scottish dancing.

 Stewart was versed in both Highland and Scottish Country Dancing.
 His first love was Highland, where he was both a teacher and an adjudicator at Highland Dancing competitions.
 He held the Teacher's Certificate of the Royal Scottish Country Dance Society (RSCDS), had a very pleasing manner, and knew how to bring the most out of the dancers in his classes.
 Stewart taught Scottish Country Dancing in his own studio.
 He taught the Tearn of the San Francisco Scottish Dancing club.